knocklabs-interview-exercises/pair-interview/part-one/README.md

 - We want to create 2 different delivery providers: an `email` provider, and an `sms` provider
 - Each delivery provider should call a specific delivery endpoint (see API Documentation.md) and format the request as necessary
-- We should consider failure handling as part of the design in the delivery service

 ## Part 3: Stitching it together